markjohnson303/angular-intro/readme.md

 *Why are we not focusing on [Angular 2](https://github.com/angular/angular) but rather [Angular 1.x](https://github.com/angular/angular.js)?*

-* The features offered in Angular 2 are not radically different and community adoption still in progress.
+* The features offered in Angular 2 are not radically different and community adoption is still in progress.
 * (As of the writing of this) Angular 1.x is well supported/active on Github.
-* (As of the writing of this) Angular 2 is in the testing & development, labeled as a "Release Candidate"
+* (As of the writing of this) [Angular 2 is in testing & development](https://splintercode.github.io/is-angular-2-ready/), labeled as a "Release Candidate"
 ![software-dev-cycle](https://upload.wikimedia.org/wikipedia/commons/0/07/Software_dev2.svg)
 * Angular 2 is best to use with [TypeScript](https://www.typescriptlang.org/), making it a recommended prerequisite.
 * Overall, it is much more important to **appreciate the problems** that we are solving on the client-side rather than memorizing specific solutions.